Jawad-Alharake/NCBI-sequence-analysis/README.md

 ⚙️ Features

-Fetch sequences by accession numbers from NCBI.
+Fetch sequences by accession numbers from NCBI.
-Parse data in FASTA format using Biopython’s SeqIO.
+Parse data in FASTA format using Biopython’s SeqIO.
-Calculate nucleotide composition (percentage of A, T, G, C, N).
+Calculate nucleotide composition (percentage of A, T, G, C, N).
-Display results in a bar chart with Matplotlib.
+Display results in a bar chart with Matplotlib.

-📦 Requirements

-Before running the script, install the required libraries: pip install biopython pandas matplotlib

 📊 Example Output